bioinf/Sibelia/C-SIBELIA.md

 	-a <file name> or --alignment <file name>

 If you specify the "-o" option, then alignment file will be put in that directory.
 Alignments are listed in XMFA format.
+Please note that these alignments may also indicate intergenomic repeats.

 Directory for synteny blocks output
 -----------------------------------